angular/angular/aio/content/guide/router-tutorial-toh.md

 [Fragments](https://en.wikipedia.org/wiki/Fragment_identifier) refer to certain elements on the page identified with an `id` attribute.

-Update the `AuthGuard` to provide a `session_id` query that will remain after navigating to another route.
+Update the `AuthGuard` to provide a `session_id` query that remains after navigating to another route.

 Add an `anchor` element so you can jump to a certain point on the page.